Jobpro1/hacktober-2k22/README.md

 # HACKTOBER-2k22

 Welcome to this beginner friendly repository for hacktober fest.
-You can contribute your algorithms here.
+You can contribute your Leetcode solutions and algorithms here.